-[#] of Vios = Number of violations that occurred in 2017 plus number of ongoing, unresolved violations
+[#] of Vios = Number of violations that occurred in 2018 plus number of ongoing, unresolved violations

-^{} Some systems had violations in multiple categories and were counted multiple times; there are fewer than 112 systems with LCR violations in these categories
+^{} Some systems had violations in multiple categories and were counted once

-Under the Long Term 2 Surface Water Treatment Rule (LT2SWTR), the Schedule 1 water systems that serve over 100,000 persons and Schedule 2 water systems that serve over 50,000 persons have completed the source water testing.
-The Schedule 3 water systems that serve over 10,000 persons are in the process of sampling and reporting source water test results for Cryptosporidium and E. coli.
-The Schedule 4 water systems that serve under 10,000 persons are in the process of sampling and reporting source water test results for E. coli.
+Under the Long Term 2 Surface Water Treatment Rule (LT2SWTR), the Schedule 1 water systems that serve over 100,000 persons and Schedule 2 water systems that serve over 50,000 persons have completed the source water testing prior to 2018.
+The Schedule 3 water systems that serve over 10,000 persons completed their sampling of source water for Cryptosporidium and E. coli in 2018.
+The Schedule 4 water systems that serve under 10,000 persons with elevated E. coli concentrations are in the process of sampling and reporting source water test results for Cryptosporidium.